 The smartphone industry is constantly changing, and manufacturers are looking at ways to free up space under the hood of their devices by removing headphone jacks, moving towards gesture-based interactions and making SIM cards smaller.
-Since the first SIM (Subscriber Identity Module) card has been created almost 30 years ago, they have shrunk a lot, from credit card to fingernail size, and we are entering the era of embedded SIM cards.
+Since the first SIM (Subscriber Identity Module) card was been created almost 30 years ago, they have shrunk a lot, from credit card to fingernail size, and we are entering the era of embedded SIM cards.
 Let’s dive into more details and find out about the new breed of SIM cards.
 Is this the future or a step back?

-How Does an eSIM Work and What is the Setup Process?
+How Does An eSIM Work And What Is The Setup Process?

 Let’s get this out of the way first. eSIM stands for an Embedded Subscriber Identity Module card (or eUICC Embedded Universal Integrated Circuit Card) and will eventually replace physical SIM cards that we currently use.
 Don’t worry, network providers are not going to inject these into our bodies like those sci-fi films suggest!
 Embedded SIM comes with a Machine to Machine installation which simply means that it is built into the circuits of your smartphone (tablet, smartwatch, fitness band etc.) and will provide Remote Provisioning capabilities, meaning that it will be activated and managed remotely.